Our Mistakes

 Since 2014, we have taken a number of steps to increase diversity in our hiring.
 Those efforts include advertising open roles with professional groups that focus on underrepresented audiences and working with consultants to recruit candidates from underrepresented backgrounds.
 We also use a hiring process that aims to limit bias by focusing on work samples that are graded blindly where possible.

-As of 2020, our team is significantly more gender, racially, and ethnically diverse than it was in GiveWell's early years.
+As of 2020, our team is significantly more gender, racially, and ethnically diverse than it was in GiveWell’s early years.
 It still is not as racially or ethnically diverse as we would like it to be.
-People from low- and middle-income countries, in which our top charities primarily operate, are not well represented on staff.
-As of mid-2020, we continue to undertake specific projects to increase diversity on our staff.
-Our next project will explore whether our recruitment processes differ from best practices related to recruiting for a diverse workforce.
-We will then work to ensure that we're following those best practices.
+People from low- and middle-income countries, in which our Top Charities primarily operate, are not well represented on staff.
+As of mid-2020, we continue to undertake specific projects to increase diversity on our staff, such as exploring whether our recruitment processes differ from best practices related to recruiting for a diverse workforce and then working to ensure that we’re following those best practices.

 2014 to 2016: Failure to prioritize hiring an economist

-2013 to 2016: Failure to address misconceptions charities have about our application process
+2013 to 2016: Failure to address misconceptions organizations have about our application process

-How we fell short: We realized in 2016 that some charities had misconceptions about our criteria, value-added, and research process.
-For example, some charities told us that they thought charities could only be recommended for three years; others weren't aware that we had recommended million-dollar "incentive grants" to top charities.
+How we fell short: We realized in 2016 that some organizations had misconceptions about our criteria for grantmaking and our research process.
+For example, some organizations told us that they thought programs could only be recommended for three years; others weren’t aware that we had recommended million-dollar “incentive grants” to Top Charities.

-Steps we've taken to improve: We have assigned a staff member the duties of charity liaison.
-This person will be responsible for communicating with charities that are considering applying, to help them with our process and correct misconceptions.
+How we addressed our mistake (posted December 2016): We assigned a staff member the duties of charity liaison and made them responsible for communicating with organizations that are considering applying, to help them with our process and correct misconceptions.

 2009 to 2012: Errors in publishing private material